 “We live in illusion and the appearance of things.”

-The brain has learned over so many years of practice to assemble this relentless and massive raw data of light and shape and form and color, loudness, pitch and timbre, and feedback from the body’s muscles, bones and skin in surrounding space into the practical chunks and patterns of information that are personally useful.
-“Sunrise.”
+I understand that I had about eleven million synapses firing in my brain during any given second of my tea-sipping, cat-purring and sunrise-seeing mornings.
+Raw sensory data of light and shadow and shape and form and color, sound with varieties of loudness, pitch and timbre, sensation from the body’s muscles, bones and skin in surrounding space all became solidified by words into chunks and patterns of information called “sunrise.”

 I became more and more aware of the ways that my words, though useful as summaries, nevertheless contracted my actual experience into little prisons of as each unique moment became solidified into a “this” or a “that.”
 Despite their limits, though, those words had a certain efficiency.
 For that, I am grateful.
 Without such strategies, I would have quickly become overwhelmed by those eleven million neurons in each moment of early morning sitting.
 Even now, words enable me to (sort of) share that experience of “sunrise.”

 I often forget to notice, however, that beneath words, beneath this conscious mind, all is fluid, a constantly moving process.
 Words – including these words here – are all little summaries that my brain constructs.
 Neuroscientists note that, in this way, the words that my brain forms actually present not a full experience, but, rather, helpful labels: what some call “newspaper headlines.”
 These headlines offer sketches or overviews or caricatures of sorts which, once in place, tend to become very robust, filtering and storing experience in such a way that I then very likely notice and value only that which is already familiar to my brain’s storage system.
 Despite their limitation, of course, these headlines are practical; they enable me to ask my husband to “Please pass the teapot” and we are, together, able to understand and navigate that reasonably well.